Estimated read time: 11 minutes

-LinkedIn is great social media network to connect with professional acquaintances, potential customers and share your thought leadership content.
-This video and article explain how you can maximize your brand on LinkedIn to help build your brand, generate leads and improve your social selling efforts.
+LinkedIn is a great social media network to connect with professional acquaintances, and potential customers and share your thought leadership content.
+This video and article explain how you can improve your profile to rock LinkedIn social selling.

 In addition to what was presented in the video, let’s dive into some other tips and thoughts on optimizing your LinkedIn profile.

-I use LinkedIn similarly to how I used to use a Rolodex 20 years ago.
+I use LinkedIn similarly to how I used a Rolodex 20 years ago.
 It’s my address book of connections.
-When I meet somebody new I will typically look them up on LinkedIn, thank them for meeting/the great discussion/etc. and ask them if they want to connect.
+When I meet somebody new, I will typically look them up on LinkedIn, thank them for meeting/the great discussion/etc. and ask them if they want to connect.
 Those connections ultimately are also part of LinkedIn social selling.
 We are now connected, and I can be top of mind when they need my services.

 It’s far easier to keep contacts in a structured way this way.

-Connecting with people on LinkedIn is highly beneficial and you can even now connect in the moment while at conferences using the app.
+Connecting with people on LinkedIn is highly beneficial, and you can even now join at the moment while at conferences using the app.

-The temptation to just connect with everyone that gives you their business card certainly is there.
-Or that you connected with on Twitter or who’s blog post you’ve read.
-The list of why you might connect with people on LinkedIn can be long.
+The temptation to connect with everyone that gives you their business card certainly is there.
+Or that you connected with on Twitter or whose blog post you’ve read.
+The list of why you might connect with people on LinkedIn can be long and a personal decision.

 It was nice to meet you at the conference.
-Would love to connect.
+I would love to connect.

-I’ve been reading your blog and would love to connect here as well.
+I’ve been reading your blog and would love to connect here.

 You could probably even have a templated message that you send to everyone.